moukthika-gunapaneedu/moukthika-gunapaneedu/README.md

 # Hey, I'm Moukthika!

 - Data Scientist
-- Graduate student in Data Science
+- Graduate student in Data Science at CU Boulder
 - Looking for full-time roles in ML, AI, or Data Science
 - Based in Boulder, CO